nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 policy* and defines a framework to compose such permission policies from the [standard behaviors](#permission-behaviors).

-The FA2 contract developer can choose and implement a custom set of permissions behaviors.
+FA2 allows the contract developer to choose and customize from a variety of permissions behaviors, easily enabling non-transferrable tokens or centrally-administrated tokens without operators.
 The particular implementation may be static (the permissions configuration cannot be changed after the contract is deployed) or dynamic (the FA2 contract may be upgradable and allow to change the permissions configuration).
-At any moment in time, the FA2 token contract MUST expose consistent and non-self-contradictory permissions configuration (unlike ERC-777 that exposes two flavors of the transfer at the same time).
+However, the FA2 token contract MUST expose consistent and non-self-contradictory permissions configuration (unlike ERC-777 that exposes two flavors of the transfer at the same time).

 #### A Taxonomy of Permission Policies